kumori-systems/kaze-core/templates/component/demofe/README.rst

 npm scripts
 -----------

-We also define a few useful npm scripts, which, in turn, delegate to *fly* targets.
+We also define a few useful npm scripts, which, in turn, delegate to *taskr* targets.

 Continuous Integration
 ----------------------